nextflow-io/nextflow/docs/reference/syntax.md

 }
 ```

 The try block will be executed, and if an error is raised and matches the expected error type of a catch clause, the code in that catch clause will be executed.
-If no catch clause is matched, the error will be raised to the next enclosing try / catch statement, or to the Nextflow runtime.
+If no catch clause is matched, the error will be raised to the next enclosing try/catch statement, or to the Nextflow runtime.

 ## Expressions